Compound Interest

 How Do you Calculate Compound Interest for Half Year?

-The formula for calculation of compound interest for half year is CI = p(1 + {r/2}/100)2t.- p.
+The formula for the calculation of compound interest for half year is CI = p(1 + r/2)2t.- p.
 Here in this formula 'A' is the final amount, 'p' is the principal, and 't' is the time in years.
-In the formula we can observe that the rate of interest is halved and the time is doubled, to account for the calculation of compound interest for half a year.
+In this formula, we have divided r by "2" as there are two half-years in a full year.

-What Is the Information Required to Calculate Compound Interest?
+What Information is Required to Calculate Compound Interest?

 What Are the Units of Compound Interest?

-The units of compound interest are the unit of currency and are the same as the unit used for the principal value.
-If the principal is in dollars, or yen, the compound interest would also be in dollars or yen.
+The unit of compound interest is the unit of currency and is the same as the unit used for the principal value.
+If the principal is in pounds or yen, the compound interest would also be in pounds or yen respectively.

 visual curriculum